 This makes me wonder if the recent surge in aspergers/autism is temporary, or if it's the leading edge of an evolutionary trend in which the conscious human mind is taking on more responsibility and power.

 February 3.
 Cannabis, like many drugs, brings divine grace that carries a price.
 They call it "being high" and "coming down" but for me it feels like the opposite.
 Being sober is like skimming across a still ocean on a catamaran -- everything is fast, sharp, clean, even a bit bleak.
 Then a good dose of THC is like putting on scuba gear and diving to the bottom.
 It reminds me of the Shakespeare verse:

 Full fathom five thy father lies

 Of his bones are coral made

 Nothing of him that doth fade

 Into something rich and strange

 There are treasures in the deep that you'll never find on the surface.
-Like a fractal, everything unfolds with more beauty the closer you look.
+Everything unfolds with more beauty the closer you look.
 I'm a better person -- happier, more playful, more perceptive, with enough social intelligence to understand a subtext-heavy show like Mad Men.
 In a few sessions last spring I gained more self-knowledge than in the whole rest of my life.
 I see connections, and I feel connected.

 Typically I'll do only one vape bowl per day, or one dose of homemade edibles.
 The second day is often better than the first, and the third day can be almost as good.
 Around the fourth day I mostly just feel numb, I'm not finding anything of real value, and my body is protesting the constant thirst and deepening tiredness.
 So I come up to the surface, and then it's like having the bends.
 But I'm learning to see it less like a burden and more like a challenge, to stay on top of irritable impulses, and to get stuff done despite low motivation.
 Then as soon as I feel normal again, it's back to the deep.